This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Keep your freshwater flowing in winter with a NoFreeze RV Water Hose

 I hate that first hard freeze of winter.
-If I’m lucky enough to get a warning, I fill my freshwater tank and disconnect from the RV park water connection.
+If I’m lucky enough to get a warning about freezing temperatures, I fill my freshwater tank and disconnect from the RV park water connection.
 It’s such a hassle!
 But I can avoid it and stay warm inside with a No-Freeze Water Hose.
 This is the one of the ultimate winter RV camping must-haves for any RVer.

 Made with food-grade materials, this heated RV water hose comes in several lengths.
-Rated for use in temperatures down to -40 degrees Fahrenheit, just plug it into a 110 volt outlet at the utility pedestal.
+Rated for use in temperatures down to -40 degrees Fahrenheit, just plug the heated hose into a 110 volt outlet at the utility pedestal.
 It stays on to prevent a frozen water hose.
-The material remains flexible all the way down to -20 degrees, which makes it easy to coil, store, and scram at the first sign of a blizzard.
+The material remains flexible all the way down to -20 degrees, which makes it easy to coil, put in storage, and scram at the first sign of a blizzard.
 The ultraviolet and fire-resistant coating means it lasts for years, too.
 One 25-foot hose uses about 2.5 kWh of electricity a day, and will only cost you about 25¢ a day to keep water flowing to your RV in the coldest of temperatures.

 Sign up for the newsletter today!